-Elective courses are other courses in liberal arts programs or concentrations in addition to the core that are taken as part of the requirements for the associate degree.
+Elective courses are other general education courses in addition to the core that are taken as part of the requirements for the associate degree.

 Always consult an advisor or a department chair or program coordinator if you are not certain about your program requirements and progress toward degree completion.